-Applications and required documents must be filed electronically with the competent land register court by attorneys-at-law or notaries.
+Applications and required documents must be filed electronically with the competent land register court by attorneys-at-law and/or notaries.
 Acquiring a registered right by way of registration typically requires the following documents to be provided:

 - an appropriate document evidencing the acquisition of the right.
 This may be a public or a private document.
-Private documents must meet the general prerequisites for registrations in the land register: - an express statement by the person whose right is to be restricted, encumbered, cancelled or transferred to another person (Statement of consent to registration); - a statement by which payment of the relevant taxes (real estate transfer tax and land register registration fees) is evidenced; - proof of citizenship; and - if applicable, a permit according to the law on the acquisition of real estate by foreigners.
+Private documents must meet the general prerequisites for registrations in the land register; - an express statement by the person whose right is to be restricted, encumbered, cancelled or transferred to another person (statement of consent to registration, 'Aufsandungserklärung'); - a statement by which payment of the relevant taxes (real estate transfer tax and land register registration fees) is evidenced; - · proof of citizenship; and - if applicable, permit according to the law on the acquisition of real estate by foreigners.

 To register a new mortgage in the land register, a notarised mortgage deed and a declaration from both parties accepting the registration is required.
-A separate registration fee must be paid.
+A separate registration fee must be paid not only for the registration of the right of ownership but also, for example, for the registration of liens.
+The registration fee is usually paid by the buyer of the property.